NateGithub9/Divvy-Pipeline-DWH/README.md

 This project utilizes Databricks Git folders, linked to GitHub, to provide robust version control and seamless collaboration.
 This configuration ensures that all development adheres to best practices for CI/CD and production deployment.

 * **Primary Branch:** "main": Represents the stable, production-ready code.
-* **Development Branches:** "dev": Branch reated from main and merged back via pull requests after review and testing.
+* **Development Branches:** "dev": Branch created from main and merged back via pull requests after review and testing.

 ![](https://drive.usercontent.google.com/download?id=1HR5nCOiJU0JhF2bGundPXCjNQeIyN7CC)